 As Bruce Milne writes in his book, Know the Truth:

 Just about everything that matters in Christianity hangs on the truth of God’s three-in-oneness.

 Or, to hear from an ancient commentator, Origen writes:

 The believer will not attain salvation if the Trinity is not complete.

-Since I didn’t give as much time to fully addressing the Trinity as possible, and because I am limiting my preaching largely to references found within Acts, I wanted to post an a couple of additional resources here.
-The following two resources can be downloaded as PDFs below and are from my time at Elmbrook Church, when I taught the session on the Trinity in the New Members class:
+Since I didn’t give as much time to fully addressing the Trinity as possible, and because I am limiting my preaching largely to references found within Acts, I wanted to post some additional resources here.
+The following two resources can be downloaded as PDFs below and are resources from when I taught the session on the Trinity in the Elmbrook Church New Members class: